SKIN CANCER

 A skin biopsy involves the removal of a skin sample, typically performed under local anaesthetic to diagnose skin conditions.
 It’s essential for identifying diagnostic clues not visible to the naked eye, especially for confirming or ruling out skin cancer.

-During a skin check, if Dr. Tina notices a suspicious lesion, she may recommend a skin biopsy to obtain a small sample for further testing.
-Skin biopsies are routine procedures and can be performed quickly and comfortably in Dr. Tina’s office with the use of local anesthesia.
-The collected samples are then sent to a specialised skin pathology laboratory, where a qualified pathologist examines them to make an accurate diagnosis.
-This confirmed diagnosis is crucial in helping Dr. Tina develop the most appropriate treatment plan for you.
+During a skin check, if Dr. Tina Fang notices a suspicious lesion, she may recommend a skin biopsy to obtain a small sample for further testing.
+Skin biopsies are routine procedures and can be performed quickly and comfortably in the clinic with local anaesthesia.
+The collected samples are sent to a specialised skin pathology laboratory, where a histopathologist examines them to provide an accurate diagnosis.
+This confirmed diagnosis is crucial in helping us develop the most appropriate treatment plan for you.

 Key Information